-- All patients and visitors are being screened for contact, travel history and symptoms.
+- All patients and visitors are being screened for contact history and symptoms.
 We may delay your appointment or determine appropriate clinical management plans with your referring doctor.

 - We encourage patients to attend their appointments alone.
 If a carer or support person is required please discuss with our team at the time of booking.
 For these patients, one additional adult person may attend with them.
-For those scans that take longer than 15 minutes, in particular ultrasounds, a carer/support person may be limited to attend for a small part of the scan.
+For scans that take longer than 15 minutes, particularly ultrasounds, a carer or support person will be limited to attending only part of the scan.
 Please note that different restrictions may apply at Mitcham Private Hospital based on Ramsay’s current policy, you will also be screened by hospital staff upon entering the hospital.